 Section 6.
 No person who has been expelled by a post shall be admitted to membership in another post, without the consent of the expelling post, except where such consent has been asked for and denied by such post, he/she may then appeal to the state executive committee of the department of the expelling post, for permission to apply for membership in another post and shall be ineligible for membership until such permission is granted.

 Section 3.
-All officers and Executive Committeemen for the expiring terms of the executive committee shall be elected every two years and shall hold office until their successors are duly installed or as otherwise provided.
+All officers and Executive Committeemen for the expiring terms of the executive committee shall be elected and shall hold office until their successors are duly installed or as otherwise provided.
 Any officer or Executive Committeeman may be removed from office for inefficiency, insubordination, or misconduct.
 A vote of executive committee will be necessary to effect removal.

 Section 4.
 Every member of this post in good standing shall be eligible to hold office in this post.